Resourceful-Bat/How-to-make-WOH-Mod/README.md

 <li>Now that you are in the "wohgame" folder, create a new folder called "custom".
 This will house all of the mods you are going to make.</li>
 </ul>

+<h1>And You're Done!</h1>

+<p>Congratulations!
+You've now created your first mod for World of Horror!
+For more info on creating mods, join the World of Horror Discord by clinking this <a href="https://t.co/3Hu11wPe1y?amp=1/" title="Discord link">link</a></p>